-When the student makes a request for a Letter Of Accommodation (LOA) the instructors are sent a notification to their university email and are directed to access the document through the Faculty Portal.
+When the student makes a request for an LOA, the instructors are sent a notification to their university email and are directed to access the document through the Faculty Portal.
 The instructor and their department are responsible for providing test and most other in-class accommodations as specified in the LOA.
 If there are any questions or concerns about the accommodations, the instructor should consult with the SDC.
 In the event an instructor believes an accommodation(s) and/or academic adjustments may result in a fundamental alteration of the course or academic program please contact the SDC.